melboyce/sfv/gul_punish_chk_maxrange.md

 * bazooka knee and sobat are listed as b.lk and f.mk respectively

 ## Key
+* the *score* row is a sum of the number of characters the punish works on
 * the *dmg/adv* row details the damage and the frame advantage on hit of the punish
 * an empty cell means that punish whiffs or will be blocked
 * ■ signifies that the punish will connect